-If you have more complex reporting needs, think about using our APIs!
+Idea: If you have more complex reporting needs, think about using our APIs!

 For this report you will search first to locate relevant courses.
-After running the search, you will be transferred to the Audit Status Summary page where you can see an overview of how many courses fall into each category (New, In Progress, Submitted for Review, Reviewed, and Modified Since Review).
+After running the search, you will be referred to the Audit Status Summary page where you can see an overview of how many courses fall into each category (New, In Progress, Submitted for Review, Reviewed, and Modified Since Review).

 For this report, you’ll select the Syllabus Item (a parent or child) you want to review, and then search to define your course list.
 Most “content” will be in a child item (like books or schedule entries), so make sure to double-check your item selection.

 Checking for missing requirements?
 Look no further than the missing item report.
 Select the Syllabus Item you’re checking for, then use search to find courses for review.
 Once you run the report, you’ll be presented with an all-clear if none of the courses are missing your selected item, or a list of course links and course ids that are missing that item.

 Also a search first report, this report provides details on all-time views for the course collection at the top, and then gives you the by group details for each course you selected.
 This report isn’t impacted when students are dropped from a course, so think of it like an odometer – the counts go up, not down!